VinVincely/Pubs_Talks/README.md

-The following repo serves to host a pdf that is a list of all publications, conferences and lectures given by me!
+The following repo serves to host a pdf (titled: "Vinoin_PubsList.pdf") that is a list of all publications, conferences and lectures given by me!